 Critics' and viewers' opinions turned out to be almost diametrically opposed.

-The second film based on Five Nights at Freddy’s premiered on December 5 with extremely controversial reviews.
-According to Rotten Tomatoes, the rating of "Five Nights at Freddy's 2" among critics dropped to 12% based on 68 reviews, while the first part had this figure at 33%.
+The second film based on Five Nights at Freddy's premiered on December 5 with extremely mixed reviews.
+According to Rotten Tomatoes, the rating of "Five Nights at Freddy's 2" among critics dropped to 12% based on 68 reviews, while the first part had a score of 33%.

 Viewers, on the contrary, received the sequel much more warmly.
 The audience rating reached 88% based on more than 500 reviews — slightly higher than the original, which received 86%.